June 23, 2019

 Our sister church in London, St. Clement’s, continues to minister to evacuees from buildings neighboring Grenfell Tower.
 St Clement and St James serve the parish covering North Kensington.
 Please pray for our friends in London.
 Fr.
-Yagerman has been in touch with Fr.
-Alan Everett, and All Saints collected and sent financial help.
+Yagerman and Fr.
+Alan Everett have been in touch, and All Saints collected and sent financial help.
 To learn more, click anglicannews.org for an article about their important relief response, quoting Fr.
 Everett: “Because of this church’s longstanding community outreach work, it is a highly trusted place.
 We are trusted by people of all faiths.
 This response is the social gospel.
 In the wake of the tragedy people might ask where is God?
 God is present in the hands that are reaching out to help.”
 In this video, Bishop of Kensington Rt.
 Reverend Graham Tomlin describes St. Clement’s relief efforts.
 The June letter below from Fr.
 Yagerman has more information.letter June 27

 Click on the Levy Choir School page to see a retrospective of the school’s first year.